aws-samples/multimodal-rag-on-slide-decks/Blog3-Comparison-of-Approaches/README.md

 Text Embeddings and Claude 3 Sonnet models to discover new information and uncover new perspectives on content in slide decks.
 We encourage you to explore different Claude models available on Bedrock.

-With Generative AI being a fast moving space, there are several ways to improve the results and/or approach the problem in different ways.
-Some ideas we are exploring are performing a hybrid search and adding filters by extracting entities from the question.
-Lookout for a blog on "Talk to your PDF files (Enhanced Multimodal RAG) using foundation models (FMs) hosted on Amazon Bedrock and Hybrid Search" that will explore these concepts in detail.
+With Generative AI being a fast moving space, there are several ways to improve the results and/or approach the problem.
+We are exploring performing a hybrid search and adding search filters by extracting entities from the question to improve the results.
+Lookout for a blog on "Talk to your PDF files (Enhanced Multimodal RAG) using foundation models (FMs) hosted on Amazon Bedrock and hybrid search" that will explore these concepts in detail.

 Portions of this code are released under the Apache 2.0 License as